mathieufitzgerald/tab-switcher/README.md

 Using the extension is pretty easy.
 Please Pin the extension to your chrome pinned extensions before using.
 <img src="https://github.com/mathieufitzgerald/tab-switcher/assets/63452179/861b0a18-a764-4aa5-9b21-2f38f075fe09" alt="drawing" width="700"/>

-All you have to do to use the Chrome extension is click the little Red Warning symbol!
+All you have to do to use the Chrome extension is click the little Red Warning symbol / Or use the keybinds to switch tabs!
 What Happens:
 - ALL chrome tabs and windows close
 - A new window opens with the specified URLs that you gave the extension in the options page.
+- Current Keybinds:
+-   windows: **Alt+Shift+T**
+-   mac: **MacCtrl+T**

 ## Changing URLs